 “In relation to paragraphs 26 to 27, this can include an apprentice who has not previously had a learning difficulty or disability identified, but in relation to whom the provider has identified a learning difficulty or disability (as defined in Section 15ZA(6) of the Education Act 1996) that would directly affect the apprentice’s ability to complete their apprenticeship.”
-(ESFA, 2023)
+(DfE, 2023)

 The most important point is to make sure that you complete a learning needs assessment to understand the impact that any identified needs will have on an apprentice’s ability to complete their programme, whether they have been formally diagnosed or not.